 Bangweulu, meaning ‘where water meets the sky’, is home to about 50,000 people who retain the right to harvest its natural resources sustainably and who depend entirely on those resources for their survival.
 But things were not always as balanced as they are now.
 Decades of rampant poverty-driven poaching had driven wildlife and fish stocks to the edge, and the community realised that they needed assistance to protect their food sources.
-They signed a long-term agreement in 2008 with African Parks and Zambia’s Department of National Parks and Wildlife (DNPW) and committed to sustainably manage the wetlands for the benefit of wildlife and people.
+They signed a long-term agreement in 2008 with African Parks and Zambia’s Department of National Parks and Wildlife (DNPW) and committed to sustainably managing the wetlands to benefit wildlife and people.
 Since then, bushmeat poaching has been contained, and the endemic black lechwe populations have increased from 35,000 to over 50,000 (estimated carrying capacity is 100,000).
-Large mammal species such as zebra, impala and buffalo, previously almost exterminated by poaching, have been reintroduced and are showing steady population increases.
-Limited quantities of black lechwe, sitatunga and tsessebe are sustainably harvested each year, earning much-needed revenue (annual target revenue US$300,000) and protein for local communities.
-Local community members now guard shoebill nests against the illegal live bird trade, because they realise that shoebill are a crucial driver of tourism numbers to this region.
+Large mammal species such as zebra, impala and buffalo, previously almost exterminated by poaching, have been reintroduced and show steady population increases.
+Limited quantities of black lechwe, sitatunga and tsessebe are sustainably harvested yearly, earning much-needed revenue (annual target revenue of US$300,000) and protein for local communities.
+Local community members now guard shoebill nests against the illegal live bird trade because they realise that shoebills are a crucial driver of tourism numbers to this region.
 Fishermen are adhering to seasonal fishing bans lasting three months to allow stocks to recover, resulting in annual increases in fish stocks, better catch rates and improved economic benefits for communities.

 Bangweulu Wetlands is the largest employer in the region, healthcare is being delivered to community members, and 60 schools are supported.